-If an applicant subsequently fails to meet the eligibility requirements for HB or the Housing Costs element of UC and is not entitled to either benefit any award of DHP made under this scheme will be terminated.
+If an applicant subsequently fails to meet the eligibility requirements for HB or UC and is not entitled to either benefit any award of DHP made under this scheme will be terminated.

 An award of DHP may also be revised where there has been a material change in the customers' financial household circumstances.
 It is the customers' responsibility to notify the council as soon as any change occurs.